Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/infinite-loading-with-react-query.md

 Here, we still use a query key, `pokemon`, and then call the function we just created.

-The new thing here is that we extract more elements from the query and pass a new function `getNextPageParam` in this function, we define the next page parameter.
+The new thing here is that we extract more elements from the query and pass a new function, `getNextPageParam`.
+In this function, we define the next page parameter.

 We set this as `nextPage`, so we need to pass this on.
 React query will do all the heavy calculations to determine if there is more to load and how far we are.

-The data is slightly different from what we saw before since infinite query results are all mapped in their respective pages.
+The data is slightly different from what we saw before since infinite query results are all mapped on their respective pages.
 You will receive a page for every request the infinite query has made.

 ```js